jpmedley/mdn-helper/README.md

 **Flags**

-* `-n`: The name of the header being documented.
+`-n`: The name of the header being documented.
 This flag provides the header\'s name for use in directive pages.
 It does not create an interface page.

+At least one of the following:
 * `-h`: (Optional) Indicates that a header page *should be created*.
 If this flag is absent only directive pages will be created.
 * `-d` or `--directive`: (Optional) The name of a directive being documented.
 This flag may be repeated as needed.